SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* there's a trumbowyg template plugin : do we have any templates?

 we should make sure front end and backend html sanitizers marry up

 add tooltip to html colours to show semantic meaning (js?)